 Brake noise diagnosis will have you differentiating between a squeaking brake and a grinding brake.
 It’s important to pay attention to the following areas when you notice some brake noise.

 a] Worn-out brake-pads.

-Taking into consideration the last time that you installed the current break-pads that you are using.
+Take into consideration the last time you installed the current break-pads that are in use.
 Worn out break-pads are a valid reason for the squeaking car brakes.

 b] Rusted braking rotor.